 - For push streams, select Push directly to Wowza Streaming Cloud to send the stream to the transcoder at the live stream's Broadcast Location.

-If you have problems with the direct connection to Wowza Streaming Cloud, select Push to a stream source to route the stream through a CDN endpoint that offers reduced latency between your encoder and the Wowza Streaming Cloud transcoder.
+If you have problems with the direct connection to Wowza Streaming Cloud, select Push to a stream source to route the stream through a CDN endpoint as an alternative.

 - Specify other video source settings, and make sure to select the same Aspect Ratio that you use in your encoder.

 - Click Next, and complete the steps to finish creating the live stream.

 Note: For more information about live stream settings, see the Help panel on the right side of each page.

 Wowza Streaming Cloud creates the live stream and displays the Overview tab of the live stream detail page.

 Make sure you have the latest firmware for your encoder installed.
 See the encoder's user guide for details about how to update firmware as well as how to operate the device and how to specify settings such as resolution, bitrate, and frame rate.

 See the Source Connection Information on the Overview tab of the live stream detail page for server, port, and other details your encoder may need to connect to Wowza Streaming Cloud.